Analysis | Russia’s fumbling invasion, visualized

 Even in the eastern part of the country, in the regions where Russia has long boosted insurgents, its military hasn’t gained much ground.
 In part that seems to be because of the focus on Kyiv which, again, has not panned out.

-Of course, Russia still retains a large numeric advantage over much smaller Ukraine, though its losses have been higher.
-More stark, perhaps, is the extent of Russia’s losses of vehicles and weapons relative to Ukraine.
-New York Times reported on Wednesday that the U.S. government estimates that 7,000 Russians have been killed.
+Russian’s stalled incursions have come at a significant cost.
+The New York Times reported on Wednesday that the U.S. government estimates that 7,000 Russians have been killed.
 An additional 14,000 to 21,000 have been wounded.

 It’s about as many as were killed in the U.S. engagements in Iraq and Afghanistan in the past two decades.
 Russia has seen nearly 4 percent of the higher estimate of deployed troops already killed in action.
 More than 10 percent of those deployed have been killed or wounded.